gbellocchi/genov/README.md

  1. `specs` - Python specification file with the information concerning the interface between the HWPE wrapper and the acceleration engine, as well as additional features
  2. `rtl` - RTL components of the engine the user wants to wrap.
 To this end, the flow does not mandate any specific design methodology for the target accelerator engines.
  3. `sw` - Additional software components to guide testing.
+ 4. `__init__.py` - To properly propagate information from the accelerator library throughout the template library, the content of the former has to be interpretable and accessible by Python as part of the tool package.

 ### Wrapper specialization
 Once the accelerator library has been updated, return back to the top folder.
 Here is a Makefile comprising all the recipes that are necessary to manage the specialization environment and export HW/SW products to the overlay system.